-The loss of the army was devastating for the Byzantines; the expense of building, equipping, and training a new one was massive and the empire wasn’t exactly flush with cash by this point.
-This is why Byzantine emperors were usually reluctant to commit their armies to pitched battles, because losing an army in this way was almost always worse than simply losing territory or even a major city.
+The loss of the army was devastating for the Byzantines.
+The expense of building, equipping, and training a new army was massive and the empire wasn’t exactly flush with cash by this point.
+Byzantine emperors were for this very reason usually reluctant to commit their armies to pitched battles, because losing an army was almost always worse than simply losing territory or even a city.
 It wasn’t like the good old days, when a Roman defeat just meant that the empire had to tap a little deeper into its then-seemingly inexhaustible supply of manpower.
-The empire just couldn’t rebound from a major defeat the way it had back in those days.
+By the seventh century the supply of available manpower was very easily exhaustible.

 Yarmouk’s outcome seems almost inevitable today with the benefit of hindsight.
 The Byzantine Empire had just been weakened by plague and a major war with the Persians and their empire was coming apart along ethnic and sectarian lines, while the Arabs were fresh, devoted, and seemingly better-led.
 But it must have been a shock to people who were alive when it happened.
-Yes, Arab armies had been successful in small clashes with Byzantine forces before this, but here they defeated a large (relatively, at least) Byzantine army in a pitched battle and, in doing so, signaled decisively that there was a new military power on the block.
+Yes, Arab armies had been successful in small battles with Byzantine forces before this, but here they defeated a large (relatively, at least) Byzantine army in a large battle and, in doing so, signaled decisively that there was a new military power on the block.

 Before Yarmouk, as far as the empire knew, these Arabs were just a big raiding party.
 If any Byzantines were aware of Muhammad, or Islam, or the imperial structures that had already started forming at Medina, it was merely in passing.
 But they certainly got the message.
 After Yarmouk, the Byzantines effectively holed themselves up in Anatolia and went on the defensive.
 It worked, too, more or less—a couple of Arab sieges of Constantinople notwithstanding, no Muslim army was able to take and permanently hold territory in Anatolia until the Seljuk Turks won the Battle of Manzikert in 1071.
 But the decision to retreat meant that the rest of the empire, from Syria to Egypt to the rest of North Africa, would pretty quickly be lost to the Arab conquerors.
 The hope in Constantinople was that, while the countryside was lost, the major cities of the region would be able to resist the Arab armies long enough for the empire to rebuild its shattered army.
-But it was only a hope, not a plan, and we know how things turned out.
+But that was only a hope, not a plan, and we know how things turned out.